Un1versality/Client-Server-Communications-Translation-Module/README.md

 # Client-Server-Communications-Translation-Module
 Helps you encrypt and decrypt your Client-Server requests with this simple module where you can make your own alphabet too!
 This is really helpful and also prevents exploit scripts from running any of the functions.

+# Inserting
+1. Copy the contents of "ModuleScript.lua" in the repository

+2. Open RobloxStudio

+3. Make a new place or go into any place

+4. Make a module script in ReplicatedStorage

+5. Open the ModuleScript you've created and then CTRL + A and BACKSPACE to delete all inside it

+6. Paste in the ModuleScript of the Translator you've copied before with CTRL + V

 # TranslateEncryptedTranslationToNormalEnglish
 ```lua
 local ReplicatedStorage = game:GetService("ReplicatedStorage");